 A car breakdown is a driver’s worst nightmare...you’ve got places to be and things to do, so the last thing you want to happen is to be stood at the side of the road waiting for breakdown assistance.

-Given that there are around 800,000 motorists experiencing a vehicle breakdown every year, it’s quite possible that it could happen to you.
+Given that thousands of motorists experience a vehicle breakdown every year, it’s quite possible that it could happen to you.

-Whilst you cannot eliminate all chances of a breakdown occurring since there are many and varied common car breakdown problems.
+Unfortunately you cannot eliminate all chances of a breakdown occurring since there are many and varied common car breakdown problems.
 That said, even in modern cars there are some steps you can take to avoid those car breakdown warning lights and strange noises.

 Let’s take a look at some common vehicle faults and how to avoid, or at least reduce, your chances of breaking down: